cerner/terra-toolkit/docs/AxeService.md

 Under the key `axe` in the wdio.conf.js you can pass a configuration object with the following structure:

+* **inject** - True if the axe script should be injected by the test running.
+Disable if axe is already included in the test files, which slightly speed up runs.
+Defaults to true.
 * **options** - Additional configuration options for axe.
 See [axe documentation](https://www.axe-core.org/docs/) for the axe.configure api.
   * **rules** - An array of rule objects to add to the existing set of rules or override existing rules.
 See [axe documentation](https://www.axe-core.org/docs/) for the axe.configure api.